Whitewater, Wisconsin: Parks and recreation

 There are five community parks in Whitewater: Cravath Lakefront Park, Moraine View Park, Starin Park, Trippe Lake Park, and Whitewater Creek Nature Area.
 Effigy Mounds Preserve is an archeological park.
 An aquatic and fitness center is located in Whitewater.

 Government

 Whitewater has a council-manager form of government.
-The city manager is Cameron Clapper and the municipal judge is Patrick Taylor.
+The city manager is John Weidl.
 The Whitewater Common Council is made up of one member from each of the five districts and two members-at-large.
-The Common Council meets on the first and third Tuesdays of the month at City Hall, with its meetings being broadcast live on Whitewater Public Television.

 Education

 Whitewater is served by the Whitewater Unified School District (WWUSD), which has five schools and one university in the city: